 Here is a scenario for this situation.
 Your general contractor leaves a ladder on the property during a job.
 A kid playing in the neighborhood runs across the property, trips over the ladder, and hits their head.
 The child’s family can sue you for damages as the incident occurred on your property.
 If all parties are insured properly, your Premises Liability will extend defense duties to you, but as the GC is the negligent party, their liability policy would ultimately be responsible for settling the injury loss.

 Or perhaps your property manager fails to fix those broken stairs we mentioned earlier.
 You would want their Errors & Omissions coverage to step in rather than your premises liability.

 If you do not hire a property manager and perform those management duties yourself, then you might consider Errors & Omissions coverage.
 Premises liability may not cover you for your negligence in performing property management activities – including tenant discrimination.
 NREIG recently launched a Property Management E&O offering for this hard-to-find coverage.

 Additionally, if your premises liability limits are not sufficient to give you peace of mind, you might consider an umbrella liability policy to extend those limits.
-An umbrella may also be considered as your portfolio grows larger and your business grows to provide an additional layer of protection.
+An umbrella may also be considered as your portfolio grows larger and your business grows to provide additional protection.
 Be sure you understand what an umbrella is and isn’t and discuss with your agent whether this is a good fit for you.